eso28599/resNMTF_paper/README.md

 And the results (plots and .csv files) can then be found in SimStudy/Results/bicl/bicl_2v.
 These include plots such as

 ### File names
+The following subdirectories can be found in the SimStudy/Results folder:
 ```
 ├── bicl, increases the number of biclusters present for data with
 │  ├── bicl_2v: 2 views